-SHEPHERD
+SHEPHERD Property Questionnaire

-(iv) Mains Drainage: Yes If you have answered Yes, who is the supplier: Local Authority (v) Telephone: Yes If you have answered Yes, who is the supplier: Sky (vi) Cable TV or Satellite: Yes If you have answered Yes, who is the supplier: Sky (vii) Broadband: Yes If you have answered Yes, who is the supplier: Sky b) Is there a septic tank system at your property?
+(v) Telephone: Yes (vi) Cable TV or Satellite: No (vii) Broadband: Yes If you have answered Yes, who is the supplier: Now Broadband b) Is there a septic tank system at your property?
 No (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank? - 11.
-Responsibilities for shared or common areas a) Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area? Νο b) Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas? Νο c) Has there been any major repair or replacement of any part of the roof during the time you have owned the property? Νο

-- d) Do you have the right to walk over any of your neighbours N property for example to put out your rubbish bin or to maintain your boundaries? - e) As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries? - f) As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privatel-owned.)

-12. Charges associated with your property

-- a) Is there a factor or property manager for your property? - b) Is there a common buildings insurance policy? - c) Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stair fund.
+Responsibilities for shared or common areas a) Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No b) Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas? Νο c) Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d) Do you have the right to walk over any of your neighbours property - for example to put out your rubbish bin or to maintain your boundaries?
+Yes If you have answered yes, please give details: Shared close e) As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
+Yes If you have answered yes, please give details: Shared close f) As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privatel-owned.) Νο 12.
+Charges associated with your property a) Is there a factor or property manager for your property?
+No b) Is there a common buildings insurance policy?
+No c) Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stair fund.